llobato/docs/docs/other/install-gwms-frontend.md

 Validating GlideinWMS Frontend
 ------------------------------

-The complete validation of the frontend is the submission of actual jobs.
+The complete validation of the Frontend is the submission of actual jobs.
 However, there are a few things that can be checked prior to submitting user jobs to HTCondor.